IdoMaor/ofc_schemas/README.md

 Download and unpack the dataset from Figshare.
 Activate the matching environment (new_schema_env or umap-env).
 Open the corresponding notebook:
-Persistent-representation-of-a-prior-schema-.ipynb → Figures 1–4 & 6–8
+Persistent-representation-of-a-prior-schema-updated.ipynb → Figures 1–4 & 6–8
 umap_ccgp.ipynb → Figure 5
 Run all cells sequentially to reproduce the figures and results.